gcallah/MiscWriting/trinity.md

 Therefore, it may be worthwhile to seek out metaphors that can render this symbol more comprehensible to those not inclined to accept it as an article of faith.
-The English novelist, translator, and theologian Dorothy Sayers found art to supply a illuminating image ofthe Trinity.
+The English novelist, translator, and theologian Dorothy Sayers found art offered an illuminating image of the Trinity.
 She devoted an entire book to that topic (*The Mind of the Maker*), so a short excerpt cannot do her work justice, but can give us a flavor of what she was up to: